Max Kless

 Self-determination theory offers a frame: humans do better when autonomy, competence, and relatedness are intact.
 Remove one, and reaching starts.
 FOMO shows up when relatedness feels ambiguous and autonomy gets outsourced to the feed.

-A social feed is not content delivery.
-It is an environment for constant social inference.
+A social feed is an environment for constant social inference first and content delivery second.
 Who is with whom.
 Who got invited.
 Who got promoted.
 Who is thriving.
 Who is being seen.

 The more you refresh, the more you learn.
-The more you learn, the more you realize what you do not know.
+The more you learn, the more you realize what you don’t know.

-If you wanted a recipe for compulsive checking, that would do.
+If you wanted a recipe for compulsive checking, that gets it done.

 The ranking machine Link to heading

-Social comparison is not a modern pathology.
+Social comparison is ancient.
 It is one of the brain’s oldest orientation tools.
 In a village, it helped you calibrate status and risk.
 In a city, it helps you decide what is normal.

 In a global feed, it becomes an always-on measurement instrument pointed at your self-concept.

-The mechanism is not mysterious.
+The mechanism is straightforward.
 Passive consumption of social content predicts more comparison and less connection.
-Verduyn’s work found that passive scrolling predicts declines in well-being, with envy as the key pathway.
-Translation: staring at curated outcomes makes you feel worse, especially when you are not actually interacting with anyone.
+Verduyn et al. found that passive scrolling predicts declines in well-being, with envy as the key pathway.
+Translation: staring at curated outcomes makes you feel worse, especially when you mostly watch and rarely interact.

-This is why “screen time” is a blunt metric.
-Time is not the only variable.
-Mode matters.
+That’s why “screen time” is a blunt metric.
+Mode matters as much as minutes.
 The feed can function as a window, a mirror, or a scale.
 Most of the time it is all three.
 The scale is loudest.

-Meta-analyses confirm it: exposure to upward comparison cues produces “contrast” as the dominant response.
+McComb et al.’s meta-analysis confirms it: exposure to upward comparison cues produces contrast as the dominant response.
 The brain translates what it sees into a verdict.
 They are up there.
 I am down here.

 What is chaseable becomes a job.